kensho-technologies/graphql-compiler/docs/source/index.rst

     schema_data = [record.oRecordData for record in schema_records]
     schema, type_equivalence_hints = get_graphql_schema_from_orientdb_schema_data(schema_data)

 At the core of generated schema info is the GraphQL :code:`schema`.
-The database might be in the schema as follows:
+The database might be reflected in the :code:`schema` as follows:

 .. code::